Winnypohh/Sirlicardshop/README.md

 ### Tests

 ### HTML Validator
-All HTML pages have been tested with the w3c validator and passed with no errors.
+All HTML pages have been tested with some errors.

 ### Jigsaw CSS Validator
 style.css has been passed through the CSS validator and passed with no errors.